TIGRESS-Collaboration/AnnealingPumpingMonitorV3/README.md

 It may also be worth looking at the two previous repositories [Version 1](https://github.com/TIGRESS-Collaboration/AnnealingPumpingMonitor), [Version 2](https://github.com/TIGRESS-Collaboration/AnnealingPumpingMonitorVer2/blob/master/README.md) to see if there are any hints there.

+## Physical setup instructions

+The logger has three physical parts, the arduino, the raspberry pi, and a custom PCB.
+At some point in the past, many of the PCB were ordered and at the time of the setup of grspi03, there are 6 still unsoldered in a bin somewhere.
+The components required likely *aren't* in a bin somewhere, but if you are soldering a new one, you will need the following components:

+The arduino must be connected via USB to the raspberry pi, and the raspberry pi must be plugged into a power source.
+Keep this in mind when choosing and setting up the enclosure for the logger.
+Currently, grspi03 is using [this enclosure](https://www.digikey.ca/en/products/detail/hammond-manufacturing/1598CSGY/153164), although if you use this one you will need to get new end pieces made out of insulating material or get insulated BNC feed-throughs for the inputs, as in principle the temperature inputs are meant to have a different ground than the pressure inputs.
+This being said, this enclosure is approaching the minimum size that would fit all of the necessary components.
+In this enclosure, we have set up the arduino and raspberry pi to use 1 inch standoffs, and the PCB to use 1/4 inch standoffs, so that the arduino to raspberry pi cable can run over the PCB.

+The arduino must be wired in the following way:

+1. 3.3V power socket to the AREF digital socket
+2. RTD1 PCB output to A2 analog input
+3. RTD2 PCB output to A3 analog input
+4. IG PCB output to A5 analog input
+5. TC2 PCB output to A4 analog input
+6. PCB ground screw terminal to GND power socket
+7. PCB 5V screw terminal to 5V power socket
+8. USB cable from arduino to raspberry pi

+The PCB input mapping is clearly labeled on the PCB and should not require much further explanation.